Mick Fuller: Role as NSW Police Commissioner

 After 29 years of service and at the age of 49, despite being youngest amongst the candidates nominated, the NSW Government appointed Fuller as the new NSW Police Commissioner on 30 March 2017, succeeding Andrew Scipione who served nearly 10 years in the position.
 The top candidates that were considered for Commissioner included NSW Deputy Commissioner (at the time) Catherine Burn, former NSW Deputy Commissioner Nick Kaldas, Assistant Commissioner Jeff Loy and Australian Border Force Chief Roman Quaedvlieg.

 The NSW State Government considered this shift in leadership a good opportunity to introduce generational change to the NSW Police Force.
 Fuller's appointment to his new role was supported by NSW Premier Gladys Berejiklian and Police Minister Troy Grant.
 Fuller addressed some significant changes he planned to implement in the Police Force.
 The reformation would include the remodelling and restructuring of the police workforce throughout the entire state and shifting their focus to the community.
-Despite his lack of time in counter-terrorism, he placed emphasis on disruption and the prevention of organised crime and terrorism, including the establishment of what the Sydney Morning Herald described sa "a special force to tackle and prevent lone-wolf terrorism".
+Despite his lack of time in counter-terrorism, he placed emphasis on disruption and the prevention of organised crime and terrorism, including the establishment of what the Sydney Morning Herald described as "a special force to tackle and prevent lone-wolf terrorism".

 His appointment made Fuller one of New South Wales' highest-paid public servants, peaking at $649,500 in 2020.
 Greens MLC David Shoebridge described the remuneration as "offensive", in response to an $87,000 salary increase that occurred during his employment.

 By 2018, his approach had been labelled as "too aggressive" but Fuller claimed to be "pushing crime down in this state because we're on the front foot and I'll continue to do that."

 In July 2021 he announced that he would be retiring from the New South Wales Police Force in April 2022 to work in the private sector.